My dog has diarrhea. What caused it and what do I do?

 Diarrhea is such a common problem that most people want to treat it on their own.
 After all, we don’t see the doctor every time we get diarrhea.
 Many home remedies, such as a 24-hour fast, bland food, and adding fiber or probiotics to the diet can be helpful.

 If the cause is a garbage gut, your dog’s diarrhea might resolve on its own once the offensive matter leaves the system.
-You should see a vet when the stool doesn’t improve after 24 hours.
+You should see a vet when the stool doesn’t improve after 24 hours or if there are any other symptoms.

 Trying to treat diarrhea without understanding the cause behind it is often counterproductive and can be dangerous.